afreensumai64/afreensumai64/README.md

 ## 🚀 About Me

 I’m a second-year student who enjoys learning new things and creating work that feels purposeful.
-Curious by nature, I like exploring new ideas, tools, and perspectives while constantly pushing myself to grow and improve.
+Curious by nature, I like exploring new ideas, tools, and perspectives while constantly growing and improving.

 ---